 Since then, I’ve started to make changes in my division to ensure I have enough attention to improve my academics in the future.
 I’ve appointed my junior in the second week of December 2022 to oversee the organization’s operations so that I can spend more time attending to my grades.
 To ensure that the functions would work as they should, I have briefed the team about the goals we must accomplish before the end of 2022.
 Since I currently have my winter break, I would use this time to look at the comments from my report card.
 From there, I would formulate a strategy to ensure I got grades above 70%.
 This experience taught me that perfectionism is fine, but balancing my life outside the organization is equally important.
 I found that delegating tasks more will allow me to manage my time better while still ensuring the productivity and quality of an organization.

+Hi Indra:

+I understand you intend to portray your ‘perfectionism’ as a personality trait here.
+I personally think it’s a bit risky to make this the focus of your essay this since it can be seen in a negative light (i.e. a ‘humble brag’).
+I would focus less on your ‘perfectionism’ and more on your leadership experience in delegating tasks, since this says a lot about leadership and how you work with others.

+Since this is an ongoing experience, I think this is a great opportunity for you to show off your growth in leadership.
+What you haven’t shown here is how you came to be able to trust your team members.
+You don’t know whether your delegation is going to work or not.
+What shifted in your thinking?
+Why were you willing to take that risk?
+What if the ‘productivity and quality’ of your organization don’t improve and the outcome is not what you intended?

+Instead of concluding that delegating tasks allows you to manage time and ensure productivity and quality, I believe it would be great to show that despite your perfectionism, you learned to become a more well-rounded individual and leader.

+All the best!